 Klaus Wagner, M.D., Ph.D. has served as our Chief Medical Officer since February 2022.
 Prior to joining Boundless, Dr. Wagner served as Chief Medical Officer and Executive Vice President of Inhibrx, Inc. (acquisition by Sanofi pending), a publicly traded biopharmaceutical company, where he led the development of multiple oncology candidates from pre-IND to late-stage clinical trials from August 2015 to February 2022.
 Prior to Inhibrx, Dr. Wagner served as a Medical Oncologist at the Banner MD Anderson Cancer Center and as Adjunct Assistant Professor in the Department of Thoracic, Head & Neck Medical Oncology at MD Anderson Cancer Center from November 2012 to August 2015.
 During that time, Dr. Wagner led multiple targeted therapy and cancer immunotherapy trials in non-small cell lung cancer as a Principal Investigator.
 From October 2003 to 2006, and from September 2011 to 2012, Dr. Wagner was at Genentech, Inc., where he served in various roles including Scientist and Diagnostic Development Team Leader, and Assistant Medical Director; and from November 2000 to 2003, Dr. Wagner was a Post-doctoral Associate at the Genomics Institute of the Novartis Research Foundation.
 Dr. Wagner sees patients as a Medical Oncologist on a volunteer basis up to five hours per week in the General Medical Oncology Clinic at the VA Medical Center in San Diego.
-Dr. Wagner was Board-certified in Medical Oncology training at MD Anderson Cancer Center.
+Dr. Wagner was Board-certified in Medical Oncology and Internal Medicine and completed his internal medicine training at the Indiana University School of Medicine and medical oncology training at MD Anderson Cancer Center.
 Dr. Wagner received an M.D. and a Ph.D. from Friedrich-Alexander University School of Medicine.